officialrajdeepsingh/awesome-nextjs/README.md

 ## AI

-- [V0](https://v0.dev) - Generates copy-and-paste friendly React code based on shadcn UI and Tailwind CSS that people can use in their projects.
+- [V0](https://v0.dev) - Generates copy-and-paste-friendly React code based on shadcn UI and Tailwind CSS that people can use in their projects.
 - [Creatr](https://getcreatr.com) - AI-driven design tool that transforms your ideas into captivating designs.
 - [Lovable](https://lovable.dev) - AI tool that assists you in building front-end applications.
 - [HeroUI Chat](https://heroui.chat) - Hero UI chat is an AI tool that easily transforms your ideas into beautiful apps.